Nadav Argaman: Personal life

 Argaman was married to Ruth, the mother of his three children, and they are divorced.
 In 2020, he remarried to Anat, whom he met during their joint work in the Shin Bet.
 They live in Rosh HaAyin.

+Argaman holds a BA and MA in Political Science from the University of Haifa.
+He also holds an additional MA in Security and Strategy from the University of Haifa.